H1roProtag/H1roBytes/content/Walkthroughs/Red Team Fundamentals/_index.en.md

 Teams or cells:
 - Red cell - the component that makes up the offensive portion of a red team engagement that simulates a given target's strategic and tactical responses.
-    - Red Team Lead - Plans and organises engagements at a high level—delegates, assistant lead, and operators engagement assignments.
+    - Red Team Lead - Plans and organizes engagements at a high level—delegates, assistant lead, and operators engagement assignments.
     - Red Team Assistant Lead - Assists the team lead in overseeing engagement operations and operators.
 Can also assist in writing engagement plans and documentation if needed.
     - Red Team Operator - Executes assignments delegated by team leads.
-Interpret and analyse engagement plans from team leads.
+Interpret and analyze engagement plans from team leads.
 - Blue cell - the opposite side of red.
 It includes all the components defending a target network.
-The blue cell is typically comprised of blue team members, defenders, internal staff, and an organisation's management.
+The blue cell is typically comprised of blue team members, defenders, internal staff, and an organization's management.
 - White cell - Serves as referee between red cell activities and blue cell responses during an engagement.
 Controls the engagement environment/network.
 Monitors adherence to the ROE.
 Coordinates activities required to achieve engagement goals.
 Correlates red cell activities with defensive actions.
 Ensures the engagement is conducted without bias to either side.
 - Learn more [here](https://redteam.guide/docs/definitions)